 After you install the licensing components, you are ready to obtain your license files.

 You can obtain your license files in several ways:

 - Studio in XenApp and XenDesktop.
-For more information, see License in the XenApp and XenDesktop documentation in eDocs.
+For more information, see License in the XenApp and XenDesktop documentation in eDocs. - Simple License Service.

-- Citrix Licensing Manager.

-- License Administration Console.

-- citrix.com.